evilusean/evilusean.github.io/Math/Trig-Identities-CheatSheet-Quiz/readme.md

 - 'arctan' mathjax isn't working correctly for polar to rectangular coordinates
 - add formulas for converting between degrees and radians (pi / 180)
 - add formula for angular speed (\omega = \frac{\theta}{t}) and (v = r \omega) and apparently, there is another one (\omega = \frac{v}{r})
+- Add a toggle to remove all colours - personally I like them, but I can definitely see how they would be distracting
+- Add a toggle button checkbox, currently the 'Hide mnemonic' is just a generic block of text and doesn't appear obvious what it does - Mnemonic needs capitalize - Memeonic?
+- Still need to test mobile versions, it works good on my machine